Universal-Omega/Preloader/README.md

 ## 3. Installation

-Git - clone the GitLab repository into your extensions subdirectory, then edit your `LocalSettings.php` file and add the following line:
+Clone the GitHub repository into your extensions subdirectory, then edit your `LocalSettings.php` file and add the following line:

 ```
 wfLoadExtension( 'Preloader' );